molleafauss/adventofcode/README.md

 This helped me refactor a bit all solutions; all days of a year are compiled in a single binary, and each day can be invoked separately, or one can specify `all` to start solving all puzzles in order.

-I also added the expected results to all files so I can check that the solution keeps working whenever I refactor the code.
+I also added the expected results to all files, so I can check that the solution keeps working whenever I refactor the code.

 ## September 2023: 2021

-I started tacking few problems, I managed to get the first 17 done, but then I had to deal with other stuff and all the other problems were paused.
+I started tacking few problems from 2021, I managed to get the first 17 done, but then I had to deal with life stuff, and progress was paused.

 ## December 2023: ready for next challenge

 Waiting for the next challenges coming up.
 Expect activity in the next weeks.
-I've a couple weeks off also so "maybe" I can tackle quite a few problems.
+I've a couple of weeks off also, so "maybe" I can tackle quite a few problems.

+## January 2024: stopped earlier

+Some 2023 problem were harsh due to some geometrical knowledge needed (lacking it, algorithms were hard to crack) and then of course we got our usual friend Dijkstra so that was the sign this was enough...

+## December 2024: here I Go again

+Had moved job this year and the new company has some Go interest, so took the occasion to do some Go to learn it a bit better.